-Large apartment complexes or high rise apartments are the single most common housing type in Dallas, accounting for 44.60% of the city's housing units.
-Other types of housing that are prevalent in Dallas include single-family detached homes ( 44.56%), duplexes, homes converted to apartments or other small apartment buildings ( 6.01%), and a few row houses and other attached homes ( 3.68%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Dallas, accounting for 45.80% of the city's housing units.
+Other types of housing that are prevalent in Dallas include single-family detached homes ( 43.51%), duplexes, homes converted to apartments or other small apartment buildings ( 6.02%), and a few row houses and other attached homes ( 3.47%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Dallas primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Dallas has a mixture of owner-occupied and renter-occupied housing.

-Relative to Texas, our data show that Dallas's latest annual appreciation rate is higher than 80% of the other cities and towns in Texas.
+Relative to Texas, our data show that Dallas's latest annual appreciation rate is lower than 70% of the other cities and towns in Texas.